principleware/locache/README.rst

 --------------

 This repository has been inactive for quite a while.
 We are using it to build memory cache.
-Some versions break up in Angular 2/4/5, because of *_defer* method.
+Some versions break up in Angular 2/4/5, because of *_defer* method;
+this should not happen in 0.5.0.

 Documents
 ---------